aisleypay/Meet-and-Music-Client/README.md

 # Meet and Make Music

 This application is a tool for musicians and bands to find each other.
-Application will recommended either individual musicians or bands, depending on the user's location, musical need, and genre preference.
+Application will provide talent recommendations, depending on the individual band/musician's location, musical need, and genre preference.

 This application will be built on a Ruby on Rails backend and a Redux/React frontend.